Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: -lite

-Each user-selected text is analyzed along three dimensions: vocabulary (denoted as `lexical terms'), grammar, and comprehension (DR2).
+\techname{}-lite identifies and suggests potential sources of difficulty by analyzing a piece of text uploaded by a user (DR1).
+The text is analyzed along three dimensions: vocabulary (denoted as `lexical terms'), grammar, and comprehension (DR2).
 The \textit{vocabulary} component identifies unfamiliar keywords or phrases (e.g., idioms and short clauses).
 The \textit{comprehension} component situates the text within the broader context of the passage.
 Finally, the \textit{grammar} component addresses grammatical issues.
 The three types of issues (i.e., dimensions) are presented in three different types of colored boxes (DR5) (\autoref{fig:lite_interface}B).

-\textbf{Detailed explanations to users.} The \textit{vocabulary} module provides the literal definition of a keyword or idiom.
-For words with multiple interpretations (e.g., `take' and `get'), we offer only the context-relevant definition.
-A corresponding Korean translation is also supplied for verification (see~\autoref{fig:lite_interface} D).